Natural Resources

 Climatic features

-The mean average annual precipitation varies from 14 to 17 inches, but has varied from 12 to 20 inches in the driest to wettest season.
+The mean average annual precipitation in the western portion of this MLRA is typically 14 to 17 inches but has varied from 12 to 20 inches in the driest to wettest season.
 Approximately 70 percent of the annual precipitation occurs during the growing season of mid-April to late September.
 The average annual snowfall varies from about 34 inches to about 42 inches.
 The wind velocity is high throughout the year, averaging 10 to 12 miles per hour.
 Maximum wind velocities generally occur in the spring.

 Table 3.
 Representative climatic features